 Those two conditions combined can result in difficulty in shifting focus from near to far, and it cannot be corrected by or prevented by LASIK.
 But the shift is often subtle, and reading glasses can help people to accommodate.

-Alternate Treatments Aren't Proven
+Alternate Treatments Are Not Proven

 For example, there are people who believe that eye exercises can cure myopia.
 Someone following this advice might be encouraged to cup the eyes with the hands and think about relaxing the optic nerve.
 They might also be prompted to move the eyes in a structured manner, strengthening the muscles around the eye and therefore improving eye focus.